vivshaw/zettel/pages/AWS___CloudTrail.md

+---
-tags:: AWS, cloud, logging, security
+tags: AWS, cloud, logging, security
+---

 - CloudTrail logs all API calls / AWS activities as CloudTrail Events
 - by default, stores up to 90 days in the Event History